Exploring the world of work in an era of significant change

 - Andrew Dungan, Program Director – Advancing Indigenous Business, Queensland Department of Tourism, Major Events, Small Business and the Commonwealth Games.

-- Chris Elston, General Manager - People and Strategy, Railtrain Pty Ltd.
+- Chris Elston, Operations Manager - People and Strategy, Railtrain Pty Ltd.

 - Leisa Messer, Managing Director, HR Business Directions.